 The majority of children enrolled in our Religious Education program have already been baptized in the Catholic Church and begin their formal religious education in First Grade.
-In the Spring of their Second Grade year, they celebrate their First Reconciliation and in the Spring of their third year of religious education they celebrate their First Eucharist.
+In the Spring of their Second Grade year, most of these children will celebrate their First Reconciliation and First Eucharist.

 Due to various special family circumstances some children require an adapted sacramental preparation program called the Christian Initiation of Children Program.
 This adapted sacramental program is for parish children Age 7 years through Grade 6 who are in need of one or more of the following: